 - 1. Identification as an AmeriCorps Program or Member.
-The grantee must identify the program as an AmeriCorps program and eligible members as AmeriCorps members.
+The grantee shall identify the program as an AmeriCorps program and members as AmeriCorps members.
 All partnership agreements/MOUs related to the AmeriCorps program must explicitly state that the program is an AmeriCorps program and AmeriCorps members are the resource being provided. - 2.
 The AmeriCorps Name and Logo.
-AmeriCorps is a registered service mark of the Corporation for National and Community Service.
+AmeriCorps is a registered service mark of CNCS.
 CNCS provides a camera-ready logo.
-All grantee and subgrantee websites must clearly state that they are an AmeriCorps grantee and must prominently display the AmeriCorps logo.
-Grantees and subgrantees, except for Education Award Programs (EAPs), must use the AmeriCorps name and logo on service gear and public materials such as stationery, application forms, recruitment brochures, on-line position postings or other recruitment materials, orientation materials, member curriculum materials, signs, banners, press releases and publications related to their AmeriCorps program in accordance with CNCS requirements.
-EAPs are strongly encouraged to use the AmeriCorps name and logo on such materials.
+All grantee and subgrantee websites shall clearly state that they are an AmeriCorps grantee and shall prominently display the AmeriCorps logo.
+Grantees and subgrantees shall use the AmeriCorps name and logo on service gear and public materials such as stationery, application forms, recruitment brochures, on-line position postings or other recruitment materials, orientation materials, member curriculum materials, signs, banners, press releases and publications related to their AmeriCorps program in accordance with CNCS requirements.

-To publicize the relationship between the program and AmeriCorps, the grantee should use one of the following phrases when describing their program: "The AmeriCorps National Service Network," "an AmeriCorps program," or "a proud member of the AmeriCorps national service network."
-Grantees are strongly encouraged to provide information or training to their AmeriCorps members about how their program is part of the national AmeriCorps program and about the other national service programs of CNCS.
+To publicize the relationship between the program and AmeriCorps, the grantee shall describe their program as "an AmeriCorps program."
+Grantees shall provide information or training to their AmeriCorps members about how their program is part of the national AmeriCorps program and about the other national service programs of CNCS.
 Grantees are strongly encouraged to place signs that include the AmeriCorps name and logo at their service sites and may use the slogan "AmeriCorps Serving Here."
 AmeriCorps members should state they are AmeriCorps members during public speaking opportunities.

 The grantee may not alter the AmeriCorps logo, and must obtain written permission from CNCS before using the AmeriCorps name or logo on materials that will be sold, or permitting donors to use the AmeriCorps name or logo in promotional materials.
-The grantee may not use or display the AmeriCorps name or logo in connection with any activity prohibited in these grant provisions.
+The grantee may not use or display the AmeriCorps name or logo in connection with any activity prohibited by statute, regulation, or in these grant provisions.